What is Communications Engineering?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Vidhi JainContent Writer

-The field has a massive scope in the present-day world of digitalization and electronics.
-Popular Communications Engineering jobs in India include Telecom Engineer, Electronics Engineer, Network Planning Engineer, R& D Engineer, Test Engineer, and Electrical Engineer.
-Top recruiters are DRDO, BSNL, Bharat Heavy Electricals Limited, Bharat Electronics Limited, Hindustan Aeronautics Limited, etc. The average Communications Engineering salary in India is around INR 4 LPA to INR 6 LPA.
+The popular Communications Engineering jobs in India include Telecom Caretaker, R&D Engineer, Test Engineer, and Electrical Engineer.
+Candidates completing this course get a chance to work with companies like DRDO, BSNL, Bharat Electronics Limited, Hindustan Aeronautics Limited, etc. The average Communications Engineering salary is INR 4 LPA to INR 6 LPA.

 Communications Engineering Courses Latest Updates: